driplineorg/dripline-cpp/documentation/source/dl_mon.rst

 Communication with the RabbitMQ broker requires the broker address and port, and user/password authentication.

-See `Authentication<authentication>`_ for information on how to specify the broker and authentication information.
+See :ref:`Authentication<authentication>` for information on how to specify the broker and authentication information.